fleming79/async-kernel/README.md

 Async kernel started as a [fork](https://github.com/ipython/ipykernel/commit/8322a7684b004ee95f07b2f86f61e28146a5996d) of [IPyKernel](https://github.com/ipython/ipykernel).
 Thank you to the original contributors of IPyKernel that made Async kernel possible.

+[^uv-loop]: Uvloop is not a dependency of async-kernel but will be used if it has been installed.